gillian-guide/gillian-guide.github.io/docs/ru/resources/troubleshooting.md

 - Cutscenes freeze the game up if the game is out-of-focus for too long.
 - Car engine sounds occasionally appear and disappear (the solution involves bringing the taxi bug back - lower the traffic budget in :material-file-cog:`GTAIV.EFLC.FusionFix.ini`).
 - Social Club achievements cannot be acquired on downgraded versions.
-- Night shadows are limited (intended to reduce bugs).
+- Night shadows are limited, including lack of headlight and lamppost shadows (intended to reduce bugs).
+- Over long playtime, world starts to disappear and the game becomes unplayable.
+The only solution is restarting the game.

 ---